ojudith/my_blog/content/blog/2020-01-07-how-to-start-programming.md

 read: 2 mins read
 date: 2020-01-07T17:03:42.675Z
 description: >-
-  Starting a career in tech. may seem difficult, but below are steps to help you get started
+  Starting a career in tech may seem difficult, but below are a few steps to help you get started
 tag: '#Programming #Technology #Coding #Programmer #ProgrammingLangauage'
 ---